Tube & Tram Ticket – $22/person*

 - What is considered a disposable item?

-- Any item that is thrown away after single uses.
+- Any item that is thrown away after single use.
 (Ex.
 Ziploc bags, plastic water bottles, food wrappers/bags, glass, cardboard, etc.)

 - What can I bring on the Tube?

 - Any belongings that you will need for the two-hour trip.
-We recommend sun protection, snorkel gear and water.
-If you would like to bring addition items, please remember that there is no location on the tube to store items so you will have to keep track of them for the entirety of the float.
+We recommend sun protection, snorkel gear, and water.
+If you would like to bring additional items, please remember that there is no location on the tube to store items so you will have to keep track of them for the entirety of the float.
 We do

 - Should I bring my phone?